 Simon, who was walking close enough to listen to Jacob’s explanation, also said, “Hear this.
 I, a Jew and a former Zealot, would rather invite you, a Roman, to my home than any of them.”

-The story continues on in my next post a week from now.
+The story continues on in my next post.

 If you are interested in reading the entire ebook, you can find my ebook in Amazon.com for only $1.99.
 Just click the link below.

 If you want to support my writing, you can donate by clicking below…